-- Frequency: Determining how often the populations are contacted or engaged by the agency. - Importance: Determining if the issues under consideration are important to these communities. - Resources: Keeping an inventory of the resources available to engage these populations.
+- Demographics: Knowing where the populations are located. - Frequency: Determining how often the populations are contacted or engaged by the agency. - Importance: Determining if the issues under consideration are important to these communities. - · Resources: Keeping an inventory of the resources available to engage these populations.